NoUnique/pymecab-ko/README.md

 ## Dictionaries

+In order to use MeCab-ko, you must install a dictionary.
 There is a unique dictionary available for MeCab-ko.
 These UniDic packages, which include slight modifications for ease of use, are recommended:

 - [mecab-ko-dic](https://github.com/LuminosoInsight/mecab-ko-dic): The pre-built mecab-ko-dic 2.1.1-20180720 based on [ipadic-py](https://github.com/polm/ipadic-py).